tschuehly/htmx-supabase-spring-boot-starter/README.md

 </form>
 ````

-You should get an email with a confirmation link and if we click on that we get redirected to the page we specified with
+You should get an email with a confirmation link, and if we click on that we get redirected to the page we specified with
 the property: `supabase.successfulLoginRedirectPage: "/account"`

 ### Login with E-Mail